abranczyk/aggies-garden/content/post/2022-05-25-after-the-rain.md

 Three and a half weeks after first planting.

-The difference between the two radish crops (bottom-left), which are two weeks apart, is dramatic.
+The difference between the two radish crops (bottom-left), which are two weeks apart, is dramatic!

 ![after the rain](/2022-05-25-after-the-rain.jpg)